-Post-tax New Business profits Post-tax Operating Profit ^{3,4,5} Shareholders' funds ^{3,4,5}
+Post-tax new business profits Post-tax operating profit notes 3, 4, 5 % Shareholders' funds notes 3,4,5 %

-% % %

-US\$ linked 1 30 27 28
+US\$ linkednote1 Other Asia currencies 30 27 28

-Other Asia currencies 19 18 15
+19 18 15

-Total Asia 49 45 43
+Total Asia UK sterling notes 3,4 US\$ note 4 49 45 43

-UK sterling ^{3,4} US\$ 4 14 15 37
+14 15 37

-US\$ 4 37 40 20
+37 40 20

 Total 100 100 100

-1US\$ linked - comprising the Hong Kong and Vietnam operations where the currencies are pegged to the US dollar and the Malaysia and Singapore operations where the currencies are managed against a basket of currencies including the US dollar.
-2Underlying free surplus generated comprises long-term business (net of investment in new business), asset management and other businesses.

-3Includes long-term, asset management business and other businesses.
-4For operating profit and shareholders' funds UK sterling includes amounts in respect of central operations as well as UK insurance operations and M&G. 5For shareholders' funds, the US\$ grouping includes US\$ denominated core structural borrowings.
+- $US\$ \ linked-comprising the Hong Kong \ and \ Vietnamoperations \ where the \ currencies \ are \ pegged \ to \ the \ US \ dollar \ and \ the \ Malaysia \ and \ Singapore \ operations$ where the currencies are managed against a basket of currencies including the US dollar. - Underlying free surplus generated comprises long-term business (net of investment in new business), asset management and other businesses. - $Includes long-term, asset \, management \, business \, and \, other \, businesses.$ For operating profit and shareholders' funds UK sterling includes amounts in respect of central operations as well as UK insurance operations and M&G. - For shareholders' funds, the US\$ grouping includes US\$ denominated core structural borrowings.
 Sterling operating profits include all interest payable as sterling denominated, reflecting interest rate currency swaps in place.

-Risk Factors
+Risk factors

 A number of factors (risk factors) affect Prudential's operating results and financial condition and, accordingly, the trading price of its shares.
 The risk factors mentioned below should not be regarded as a complete and comprehensive statement of all potential risks and uncertainties.
-The information given is as of the date of this document, is not updated, and any forward-looking statements are made subject to the reservations specified below under 'Forward-Looking Statements'.
+The information given is as of the date of this document, is not updated, and any forward-looking statements are made subject to the reservations specified below under 'Forward-looking statements'.

-Prudential's approaches to managing risks are explained in the "Group Chief Risk Officer's summary of the risks facing our business and our capital strength" section of this document.
+Prudential's approaches to managing risks are explained in the 'Group Chief Risk Officer's summary of the risks facing our business and our capital strength' section of this document.